selesy/workstation/README.md

     The link to the latest version of the application is used by the desktop launchers installed into the OS' menu.
 Therefore, launching an application from the menu will result in the latest version being launched.
+If you n provide eed
-If you need to run an older version, you can do so by navigating to the appropriate version and run it via the command line.
+    to run an older version, you can do so by navigating to the appropriate version and run it via the command line.
 This project never deletes any of the code it installs.
 Therefore, if you need to recoup space on your hard